 - Requirements of the job expose the worker to a greater risk of developing the condition or disease than that of a member of the general public;

 - There must be proof of a causal link between the job and the condition.

 If the legislation in the N.C.
-General Assembly becomes law, it would make it easier to obtain benefits by codifying the legislature’s intention that the state workers’ compensation program cover PTSD suffered by emergency responders.
+General Assembly becomes law, it would codify the legislature’s intent that the state workers’ compensation program covers PTSD suffered by emergency responders.

 Contact a North Carolina Lawyer to Claim PTSD Workers’ Compensation

 Whether or not House Bill 492 becomes law this year, our attorneys are ready to fight for the rights of first responders and other injured workers who suffer from job-related PTSD to receive all the benefits available by law.
 Our board-certified workers’ compensation lawyers of Younce, Vtipil, Baznik & Banks, P.A., can help you evaluate the benefits you are entitled to claim if you have sustained an injury on the job.
 We only represent injured workers and never insurance companies.

 If your claim for workers’ comp benefits related to occupational PTSD has been denied, you should not give up.
 In our experience, many denied workers’ comp claims can be overturned on appeal.
 We are ready to help you if we believe you have a viable claim.
 We will put our decades of experience handling workers’ compensation claims to work to help you.
 Contact us at once for a free legal consultation with an experienced North Carolina workers’ compensation attorney.
 You will not owe any legal fee unless our attorneys are successful in securing a workers’ comp PTSD payout or settlement for you.